THOMASELOVE/431-2018-project/demo_study2/README.md

 # Course Project Demonstration for Study 2

-This page provides a demonstration of the sorts of analyses we are asking you to complete for your project Study 2 (using the class survey.)
+This page provides a demonstration of the sorts of analyses we are asking you to complete for your project Study 2 (using your data.)

 This demonstration study uses **simulated** data from a study of high blood pressure in 999 African-American adult subjects who are not of Hispanic or Latino ethnicity.
 To be included, the subject had to be between 33 and 83 years of age at baseline, have a series of items available in their health record at baseline, including a baseline systolic blood pressure, and then return for a blood pressure check 18 months later.
 Our goal will be to build a prediction model for the subject’s change in systolic blood pressure over the 18-month period, on the basis of some of their characteristics at baseline.
 The data (which, again, are simulated), are in the `hbp_study.csv` data file available on [the Data and Code page of our website](https://github.com/THOMASELOVE/431-2018-data).